In this post, I will show you the advantages and limitations of Object Storage.

 A prominent use case for object-based storage is server backup.
 It involves off-site, large-scale file transfer and storage of certain files as unstructured data on a remote “cloud” server.

-Because cloud object-based storage allows for backup resilience and accessibility, it may be useful during disaster recovery attempts.
+Because cloud object-based storage enables backup resilience and accessibility, it can be particularly useful during disaster recovery attempts.

 Another effective use-case scenario is the application of object-based storage on big data analytics, which includes artificial intelligence (AI), computational genomics, and the Internet of Things (IoT).